NVIDIA/NVFlare/examples/advanced/finance-end-to-end/readme.md

 The resulting Dataset looks like this.
 ![enrich_data](images/enrichment.png)

-We save the enriched data into a new csv file.
+We save the enriched data into new csv files.
 ```
-CHASUS33_JPMorgan_Chase/train_enrichment.csv
+/tmp/dataset/horizontal_credit_fraud_data/ZHSZUS33_Bank_1/train_enrichment.csv
-CHASUS33_JPMorgan_Chase/test_enrichment.csv
+/tmp/dataset/horizontal_credit_fraud_data/ZHSZUS33_Bank_1/test_enrichment.csv
 ```
-### Pre-processing
+#### Single-site operation example: additional processing
-Once we enrich the features, we need to normalize the numerical features and perform one-hot encoding for the categorical features.
-However, we will skip the categorical feature encoding in this example to avoid significantly increasing the file size (from 11 MB to over 2 GB).
+After feature enrichment, we can normalize the numerical features and perform one-hot encoding for the categorical features.
+Without loss of generality, we will skip the categorical feature encoding in this example to avoid significantly increasing the file size (from 11 MB to over 2 GB).

 Similar to the feature enrichment process, we will consider only one site for now.
 The steps are straightforward: